Arpanmondalz/astra_installer/README.md

 ### Controls

-- **Auto exposure** — leave this on for the Moon and planets.
+- **Auto exposure**: leave this on for the Moon and planets.
 Turn it off only for long deep-sky exposures.
-- **Brightness** — the one slider to reach for.
+- **Brightness**: the one slider to reach for.
 Nudge it if the image is too dark or washed out.
-- **Exposure / Gain** — only active when auto exposure is off.
+- **Exposure / Gain**: only active when auto exposure is off.
 More gain means a brighter but grainier picture.
-- **Sensor zoom** — a real zoom on the camera chip, not a fake stretch.
+- **Sensor zoom**: a real zoom on the camera chip, not a fake stretch.
 Use 3–4× to help you focus, then zoom back out.
-- **Mono** — black and white.
+- **Mono**: black and white.
 Removing the camera lens also removed its infrared filter, which is what causes the pink tint.
 Mono avoids it and actually shows more detail on the Moon.
-- **Capture** — saves the picture you're looking at, straight to your phone.
+- **Capture**: saves the picture you're looking at, straight to your phone.
-- **Capture full 5 MP** — a higher resolution shot.
+- **Capture full 5 MP**: a higher resolution shot.
 The preview pauses for a couple of seconds.
-- **Advanced → Continuous stream** — smoother video when you are standing next to the telescope, but less reliable at a distance.
+- **Advanced → Continuous stream**: smoother video when you are standing next to the telescope, but less reliable at a distance.
 Off by default.

 ### Focusing